Updated by FRANZISKA SPRITZLER, RD, CDCES

 Blood glucose (also called blood sugar) is a primary marker for determining diabetes risk.
 The higher your blood sugar, the higher your risk factors.
-But blood-sugar is not just a marker for diabetes.
-As blood-glucose levels rise, so does the risk for many other life-threatening conditions, most notably heart disease.
+But blood sugar is not just a marker for diabetes.
+As blood glucose levels rise, so does the risk for many other life-threatening conditions, most notably heart disease.

 What Is Blood Glucose?

 2. Gluconeogenesis: When glycogen becomes depleted, your liver makes glucose from protein and lactate.
-Cool survival mechanism.
-(Learn more about gluconeogenesis here.)

 But in obese and diabetic populations, glucose isn’t scarce.
 Rather, there’s too much of it.